-- Cook’s Tip for Freezing Leftovers:First, be sure to cool the stuffed peppers completely.
-From here, you can portion and store them in tight-lid glass containers and freeze for 1 to 2 months.
-Thaw in fridge overnight, and warm up in medium-heated oven (it helps to add a little bit of liquid to your baking dish, and cover the peppers before placing in oven.)
+- Can you freeze cooked stuffed peppers?
+First, be sure to cool the stuffed peppers completely.
+You can portion and store them in freezer-safe containers and freeze for 1 to 2 months.
+Thaw in fridge overnight, and warm up in a medium-heated oven (it helps to add a little bit of liquid to your baking dish, and cover the peppers before placing in oven.)

 - Visit our Online Shop to browse quality Mediterranean ingredients including extra virgin olive oils and all-natural and organic spices used in this recipe